wexond/browser-base/README.md

 The browser is available in English (default) and French.
 Translation are located in `src/wexdond/local`.
 We used [i18n-manager](https://github.com/gilmarsquinelato/i18n-manager) to edit local directory.

+## Build and publish

+Two script are available to help build and publish `./script/build help`
+`./script/maven help`